taocpp/config/doc/Writing-Config-Files.md

 }
 ```

-Similarly `permanent` allows removing the marking as temporary.
+Similarly, `permanent` allows removing the marking as temporary.
 Arbitrary many `temporary` and `permanent` pseudo-values can be "added" to a value with the last one "winning".

 #### Example taoCONFIG Input File